TVersluijs/RGEE_Snowmelt/README.md

 ### *07-RGEE_TomVersluijs_S2_Polygons_Snowmelt.R
 The date of snow melt is calculated based on Sentinel-2 data for a single **`polygon`**, or **`multi-polygon** specified using a shapefile.
 This shapefile can be created using e.g. QGIS (see manual).
 It only works for small areas of c.a.
-50 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).The user can specify whether clouds and permanent water bodies need to be masked.
+50 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).
+The user can specify whether clouds and permanent water bodies need to be masked.
 If the area of interest overlaps with multiple satellite tiles for a certain day, then a composite image can be created (picking the pixel with the least cloud cover).
 Snow melt is analysed within each polygon based on one of the following methods
 (specified by the user by setting the parameter 'method'):

 * (1) '<i>avg_NDSI</i>': Calculate the average NDSI value over time within each polygon, fit a GAM through these data and calculate when this model passes the specified NDSI threshold representing the moment of snow melt.
 In addition, time series of the average NDVI and NDMI are extracted within each polygon.
 Also, time series of the average Fractional Snow Cover (FSC, a within-pixel estimate of the fraction of snow cover) are extracted within each polygon based on the formulas specified in Gascoin et al 2020 and Aalstad et al 2020.
-* (2) '<i>snowfraction</i>': Calculate the fraction of pixels within each buffer zone over time where NDSI > 'NDSI_threshold', fit a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+* (2) '<i>snowfraction</i>': Calculate the fraction of pixels within each polygon over time where NDSI > 'NDSI_threshold', fit a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.

 Note that snow melt is not calculated based on pixel-level GAM fits (i.e. 'pixel_gam' method is not implemented).
 This approach is instead implemented for a single polygon in script "05-RGEE_TomVersluijs_S2_Pixels_Snowmelt.R" and involves fitting of GAMS through NDSI data